carfew/carfew/README.md

 - Wenzel Lowe - Full Stack Dev, API Integration - Node, Express, MongoDB, React, Google Maps API
 - Faith Chikwekwe - Back End Dev, Product Manager - Node, Express, MongoDB, HTML, CSS, Handlebars

-## Why did we build Carfew? 🚗
-We all believe that climate change is an inevitable reality that we have a responsibility to do something about.
-Fewer cars on the road is one way to help curb those effects.

-Additionally, we are interested in understanding city infrastructure and being good citizens of the city we live in, San Francisco ❤️ .
-Building an app that can help to limit the number of vehicles moving around the city will help make the air more breathable and make the streets safer for everyone.

 ## File Structure 🗂
 ```